Got Kids? Plumbing Advice for Parents!

 Know Your Plumbing Basics!

 A plumbing emergency or worse, a plumbing disaster, is every homeowner’s nightmare.
-An overflowing toilet, a flooded basement, or a leaky pipe that causes significant water damage in your flooring and ceilings are all bad news.
-Such problems can cause thousands of dollars’ worth of damage and destroy expensive flooring and furnishings.
-If you are in the dark about plumbing or know little about it, learning a few basic plumbing tips can go a long way in preventing plumbing emergencies before they begin.
-The more you know about your indoor plumbing system, the better position you’ll be in to detect a problem before it becomes an emergency.
-Just like car accidents, injuries and illness, there’s no such thing as a “good time” for a plumbing problem.
-The fact of the matter is, most plumbing problems start out small and then take you by surprise when you least expect it.
-The
+An overflowing toilet, a flooded basement, a leaking hot water heater, or a leaky pipe that causes significant water damage in your flooring and ceilings are all bad news.
+Issues with hot water and cold water sides of your faucet, fresh water line issues, drainage system issues, sewer gas odors, or problems with your vent system.
+Back ups in your sewer line, broken water meters, or plumbing issues or blockages with your drain system – such problems can cause thousands of dollars’ worth of damage and destroy expensive flooring and furnishings.
+If you are in the dark about plumbing or know little about it, learning a few beginners basic plumbing tips and how plumbing works can go a long way in preventing plumbing and water system emergencies before they begin, and the need to call a professional plumber

 What Could Be Causing Kitchen Flooding?